rnikander/DrawOnD3DTexture/README.md

 # DrawOnD3DTexture
-Sample code that creates a D3D texture with D2D
+Sample code that creates a D3D texture with D2D (does not work yet).